“I can breathe,” my son said, “It just kind of feels like a piece of food is stuck in my throat.”

 My desire for life to be easy and pain-free.

-Another reason it is hard to trust God is simply because when bad things happen it hurts.
+Another reason I find it hard to trust God is simply because when bad things happen . . . it hurts.
 It doesn’t feel good.
 And I don’t like that.

 While I am familiar with this verse: